RyanZmu/jenkins_test/readme.md

 - Write another that will deploy our app, Maybe make two different roles - or one (may already have a Node+Express role to reuse) - Done

-- Setup Jenkinsfile stages for pipeline
+- Setup Jenkinsfile stages for pipeline - Done

-- Commit all my code to github repo
+- Commit all my code to github repo - Done

-- Set first stage of pipeline for cloning the repo
+- Set first stage of pipeline for cloning the repo - Done

-- Test run the first stage
+- Test run the first stage - Done

+- Fix SSH issue with webserver from Jenkins server - In Progress

 - Go back and design the app's basic functions